Ezcoo/RevolutionRPG-Arma3/README.md

 **Others:**

 - **qbt** for allowing me to use the code of the predecessor of this project, _Daylight RP_ (and teaching me so many things about SQF in general etc.)
+- **Chewz** for generously allowing me to use his server for testing and being helpful person in general
 - **7erra** for his awesome CfgFunctions generation script that I modified further
 - Everyone in the Arma community who has helped me to make this happen (just to name a few: **Leopard20**, **Dedmen**, **Lou Montana**, **Sa-Matra**, **koalas**, **R3vo**) – if I forgot to name you here, contact me!